HoodedPeak8313/stem-project-brute-forcer-prototype/README.md

 # The path may look something like this: C:\Python\Scripts

-# Please do not contact me if you have any trouble, this was for a stem project and I will not be developing this any longer.
+# Please do not contact me if you have any trouble relating to this prototype, this was made for a stem project and I will not be developing this any longer.